microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Repair-WinGetPackageManager.md

 Repair-WinGetPackageManager
 ```

-Ensures the current installed version of WinGet is functional.
+Ensures that the current installed version of WinGet is functioning properly.

 ### Example 2: Force install the latest version